BootstrapBlazor/BootstrapBlazor.Copilot.MCPServer/README.md

 ## Project Overview

-BootstrapBlazor.Copilot.MCPServer is an MCP server specifically designed for the BootstrapBlazor framework that can:
+BootstrapBlazor.MCPServer is an MCP server specifically designed for the BootstrapBlazor framework that can:

 - 📚 Provide complete documentation for BootstrapBlazor components
 - 🔍 Allow AI assistants to search and browse component source code